-There's an alternative way to refund the deposit of a customer by issuing a credit note for the invoice which originally included the deposit, more on that here.
+There's an alternative way to refund the deposit of a customer by issuing a credit note for the invoice originally included the deposit - more on that here.

 In the example below, we will use a demo company with a 100 Lev deposit held.

-- Navigate to the "Invoices" section of the profile.
+- Navigate to the Invoices section and click Add Credit Note.

 - Open the newly created credit note.